carpentries/instructor-training/episodes/02-novice.md

 > ## Handling Outcomes
 >
-> What should the instructor do when, the class votes for:
+> What should the instructor do when the class votes for:
 >
-> 1. mostly the wrong answers?
+> 1. mostly one of the wrong answers?
 > 2. mostly the right answer?
-> 3. an even spread between options?
+> 3. an even spread among options?
 {: .discussion}

 If the majority of the class votes for a single wrong answer, you should go back